 The reader must not allow emotion, habit, family tradition or the crowd mentality to prevent him from at least considering this history and what the Bible has to say about the Catholic Church and the Holy Roman Empire.

 Let’s be honest.
 The contemporary Western mind has developed the destructive habit of preferring heartwarming platitudes over hard truth.
 Most people dislike hearing the truth about their flaws and weaknesses, about threats and dangers.
 Most ignore or reject truth they find distressing or unappealing.

-Two weeks ago from the time of this writing, there was a horrific terrorist attack in Tunisia.
+Two weeks before the time of this writing in 2015, there was a horrific terrorist attack in Tunisia.
 Thirty-eight people were killed, and most of the victims were British.
 This is a great tragedy; one’s heart aches for the victims and their families.
 But was it surprising?
 Radical Islam has been devouring North Africa for half a decade.
 Islamist terrorists regularly threaten Western tourists, and multiple terrorist cells are known to operate in Tunisia.
 Just a couple of months ago, 21 people, mostly tourists, were killed and more than 50 were injured when terrorists attacked the Bardo National Museum, just a few miles from the beach where this latest attack occurred.

 The facts strongly suggest Tunisia might not be the safest place for a vacation.
 Yet many Western tourists ignored this truth and took holidays in what is known to be an increasingly dangerous part of the planet for Westerners.

 The lesson is: It’s best to face the truth, even if it makes one upset or uncomfortable.
 And even if it means one might have to change his habits or thinking.